ashish-yadav11/dwmblocks/README.md

 # xgetrootname

-It is a small program to get the current root name.
+It is a tiny program to get the current root name.
 May prove helpful in debugging.

 # Installation